dmich-dev/Final_project/README.md

 - The application only fetches the current day's APOD; browsing previous days is not supported.
 - Some APOD entries may be videos or have missing images, which may not display correctly.
 - Requires an internet connection to fetch new data from the API.
+- When running in WSL, you may need an X server configured for GUI applications.

 ## Debugging Summary
 - Errors during API requests or file operations are shown as pop-up messages in the GUI.
 - If the application fails to fetch or display an image, check your internet connection and API key.
 - For further debugging, review the terminal output or add print statements as needed.
+- Common issues:
+  - "No module named 'src'" - Make sure to run the application from the project root directory and ensure `__init__.py` exists in the src folder
+  - "No module named 'PIL'" or "No module named 'tkinter'" - Install required dependencies as described in the installation instructions

 ## Credits and Acknowledgements
 - [NASA APOD API](https://api.nasa.gov/) for providing daily astronomical images and data.